Peter Dovbush

 Extension of the classical Mandelbrojt’s criterion for normality of a family of zero‐free holomorphic functions of several complex variables is given.
 We show that a family of holomorphic functions of several complex variables whose corresponding Levi form is uniformly bounded away from zero is normal.

-Estimates for holomorphic functions with values in C{0,1}\mathbf{C}\setminus\{0,1\}
+Estimates for holomorphic functions with values in C{0,1}\mathbb{C}\setminus\{0,1\}

 Advances in Pure Mathematics, 3(6), 586‐589, (2013) DOI